iamthewit/startup/README.md

 Simple script to run some applications when your computer boots based on whether it's a weekday or the weekend.

 ## Installation
-Copy the 'workday.cfg.example' and 'weekend.cfg.example' files and remove the '.example extension'.
+Copy the 'workday.cfg.example' and 'weekend.cfg.example' files and remove the '.example' extension.

 On each line enter the name of the application you want to launch.